 Watch to learn how to count by tens from 10 to 100 in French. dix - ten

-Learn how to say and spell the numbers 60 through 70 in French
+Learn how to tell the story of "Cinderella" in French